David Sheffield Bell

-David Sheffield Bell is an American physician who has done extensive research on the clinical aspects of chronic fatigue syndrome (CFS).
-He has also conducted evaluations and research in pediatric CFS and written numerous articles about the condition.
+David Sheffield Bell is an American physician who has done extensive research on the clinical aspects of myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
+He has also conducted evaluations and research in pediatric ME/CFS and written numerous articles about the condition.

 Bell is retired from a private practice in general medicine in the town of Lyndonville, New York which he had started in 1979.
 Bell also served as Clinical Associate Professor of Pediatrics at the State University of New York at Buffalo, in Buffalo, New York.

 Training

 Bell is a graduate of Harvard University, class of 1967, with an AB degree in English Literature.
 He graduated in 1971 from Boston University with an MD degree, and in 1976 completed post-doctoral training in pediatrics including Pediatric Behavior and Developmental Disorders.